 Then do whatever you can to keep your dog from eating anything else until you visit the vet.
 Feeding it small amounts of water is fine, but no food.

-Chances are, it will go away in 24 hours, but if you feel or observe otherwise, make a trip to your vet the next day.
+Chances are, many symptoms will go away in 24 hours, but if you feel or observe otherwise, make a trip to your vet the next day.

-If possible, confine him in a small room with no other animals or people, just him or her and one caregiver.
+If possible, confine him in a small room with no other animals or people, just him or her, and check in every so often.